 What do home sellers need to do differently to sell now?

 - Paperwork: Naturally, there is additional paperwork to sign.
 For home sellers, there’s an addendum to the listing paperwork (LISTING AGREEMENT CORONAVIRUS ADDENDUM OR AMENDMENT ) which gives permission for your home to be shown.
-There’s also a document (the PEAD form, CORONAVIRUS PROPERTY ENTRY ADVISORY AND DECLARATION ) for buyers to sign before visiting any properties for sale which underscores for them that they are increasing their risk by seeing homes during the pandemic.
+There’s also a document (the PEAD form, CORONAVIRUS PROPERTY ENTRY ADVISORY AND DECLARATION ) for buyers, home inspectors, photographers, or other visitors to sign before visiting any properties for sale which underscores for them that they are increasing their risk by entering homes during the pandemic.
 Additionally, there’s an addendum to the purchase contract for unforeseen delays due to the pandemic (NOTICE OF UNFORESEEN CORONAVIRUS CIRCUMSTANCES).
 These are all documents to review with your real estate agent.

 The coronavirus impact on real estate sales has been huge.
 We do not know if there will be a “second wave” in the fall.
 If it follows the Spanish flu pandemic of 1918 – 1920 there could be three waves.
 I truly hope not.
 But in the event that there are multiple waves of intensity, there could be future lockdowns with more restrictive home selling rules.
 All that to say that this topic is a moving target.
 We hope for the best but try to plan for the worst.